Japan at a Glance

 If you have private medical insurance, you may have to pay on the spot and file a reimbursement claim with your insurance company later.
 Some healthcare providers, however, do have direct billing services with some hospitals.

-Various medical treatments are not included at all, e.g. plenty of pre-natal care, deliveries and pregnancy terminations, voluntary vaccinations, orthodontics, health check-up exams, etc. Therefore, many expats take out an additional medical insurance from a private provider during their expat assignment.
+Various medical treatments are not included with the SHI or NHI at all, e.g. plenty of pre-natal care, deliveries and pregnancy terminations, voluntary vaccinations, orthodontics, health check-up exams, etc. Therefore, many expats take out an additional medical insurance from a private provider during their expat assignment.

 Medical Care for Expats